matiasconsiglio/project-4/README.md

 5. 'django-admin startproject subtevents .' command to create a neww django project with its name.
 6. 'python4 manage.py startapp events' for command creating the app.
 7. In subtevents, in settings.py, in installed apps add 'events'.
-8. 'python3 manage.py migrate' command for migrating changes and adding them to databse.
+8. 'python3 manage.py migrate' command for migrating changes and adding them to database.
 9. Deploying in heroku, create new app.
 10. In resources search for postgress to add database.
 11. In settings reveal config vars.